 •Defense verdict in favor of national appliance manufacturer in a lawsuit involving property damage caused by an allegedly defective refrigerator.

 Mark's business litigation experience covers a broad range of commercial litigation for major corporations, such as contract disputes and insurance coverage disputes.

-In his labor and employment practice, he has represented employers in defending wrongful termination and retaliatory discharge cases.
+In labor and employment, he has represented employers in defending wrongful termination and retaliatory discharge cases.
 Additionally, Mark has represented hospitals and physicians in medical malpractice cases involving issues ranging from alleged surgical injuries to wrongful death claims.